GavenMartung/-WordPressLocalHostNotes/README.md

 # -WordPressLocalHostNotes
-Notes for MAMP and Wordpress LocalHosting.
+Notes for MAMP and Wordpress LocalHosting..